Creating a great machine learning system is an art.

 Test our model in production settings, get more insights about what could go wrong and then continue improving our model with continuous integration.

-I am a fan of the latter approach.
-In his awesome third course named Structuring Machine learning projects in the Coursera Deep Learning Specialization, Andrew Ng says — > “Don’t start off trying to design and build the perfect system.
+“Don’t start off trying to design and build the perfect system.
 Instead, build and train a basic system quickly — perhaps in just a few days.
 Even if the basic system is far from the “best” system you can build, it is valuable to examine how the basic system functions: you will quickly find clues that show you the most promising directions in which to invest your time.”

 One thing I would also like to stress is continuous integration.
 If your current model performs better than the existing model, why not deploy it in production rather than running after incremental gains?